Writing & Editing

 - My blog posts on OMG!
 Squee are mostly reviews of TV shows, games or movies that I love,

 - My blog posts on Equivalent Exchange are largely about life as a web developer / geek, with the odd bit Eurovision thrown in,

 - My blog posts on BSC-Squee! are snarky book reviews of the Baby-Sitters Club books as I re-read them to try figure out what I found so interesting about them as a pre-teen.

 An important part of any search engine optimisation strategy is the continual addition of relevant, interesting content to a website.
 Structuring this copy in a way that is both logical and relevant to a reader, and easy to understand by a search engine, takes a different level of concentration and research than other type of writing.

-An example of my SEO-focused writing can be found on Pterodactyl Helicopters, throughout the site.
+An example of my SEO-focused writing can be found on Trelowarren, throughout the site.

 Editing & Research: